Code-Institute-Submissions/Ndanema98-ConsoleHQ/README.md

     ### Register page
     TEST            | OUTCOME                          | PASS / FAIL
     --------------- | -------------------------------- | ---------------
+    Media | All media assets are displayed properly, have no pixelation or stretched images and is responsive on all devices. | PASS
+    Responsiveness | Check every element on-page for consistent scalability in mobile, tablet and desktop view.| PASS Accessibility | Checked the accessibility of the page using lighthouse| PASS Register form | Checked the form submits only when all required fields are filled out. | PASS Sign in link | Checked the sign-in link redirects to the sign-in page. | PASS

     ### Sign in Page
     TEST            | OUTCOME                          | PASS / FAIL
     --------------- | -------------------------------- | ---------------
+    Media | All media assets are displayed properly, have no pixelation or stretched images and is responsive on all devices. | PASS
+    Responsiveness | Check every element on-page for consistent scalability in mobile, tablet and desktop view.| PASS Accessibility | Checked the accessibility of the page using lighthouse| PASS Sign in form | Checked the form submits only when all required fields are filled out. | PASS Signup link | Checked the signup link redirects to the signup page. | PASS

  - ## Validator